 Knights Of Guinevere Character Sheets With Hero Profiles And Ability Guides

-Recommendation: Begin every character profile with a 40-point attribute pool distributed across Strength 8–12, Agility 6–10, Intelligence 4–8, and Charisma 6–10; keep 6 points reserved for Constitution, Perception, and Luck.
-Give every build two signature talents.
-Base HP = 50 + Constitution × 5.
-Armor tiers: light 2, medium 4, heavy 6.
-Default resource pool 30 energy; typical skill costs 5–15 energy; cooldown windows 1–3 turns.
+Build recommendation: Start each profile with a 40-point attribute pool split across Strength 8–12, Agility 6–10, Intelligence 4–8, upcoming indie series Charisma 6–10; reserve 6 points for Constitution, Perception, Luck.
+Select two signature talents for each build.
+Use Base HP = 50 + Constitution × 5.
+Armor values should be light 2, medium 4, heavy 6.
+Set the standard resource pool at 30 energy, with most skills costing 5–15 energy and cooling down in 1–3 turns.

-Structure every role card into six sections: identity (name, epithet), archetype tag, stat block, equipment list, active traits with exact formulas, passive traits with trigger rules.
-Include exact combat numbers for skills: "Judicator's Strike" inflicts 10–16 physical damage, scales at 0.8 × Strength, carries a 20% stun chance, costs 8 energy, and recharges in 2 turns.
-"Bastion Ward" grants a 12–18 shield for 2 turns, scales from Charisma, and has a 3-turn cooldown.
-For skirmisher-style builds, use Agility scaling around 0.9, a 12–20 base hit, 6 energy mobility costs, and a fast 1-turn cooldown.
+Build every role card around six sections: identity (name and epithet), archetype tag, stat block, equipment list, active traits with precise formulas, and passive traits with trigger conditions.
+Use numeric action data: "Judicator's Strike" deals 10–16 physical damage, scales at 0.8 × Strength, has a 20% stun chance, costs 8 energy, and has a 2-turn cooldown.
+"Bastion Ward" should grant 12–18 shield for 2 turns, scale with Charisma, and use a 3-turn cooldown.
+For a skirmisher archetype use Agility scaling ~0.9, base hit 12–20, mobility cost 6 energy, quick cooldown 1 turn.

-Leveling model: Set progression at 100 XP for each level from 1 to 5, then 200 XP per level from 6 to 10.
-Give players 1 talent point per level plus 1 extra attribute point every 3 levels, with attributes capped at 15 for balance.
-Playtest protocol: conduct 10 standardized combats versus benchmark foes with fixed stats; log average damage per encounter, survival rate, average resource remaining.
+Leveling model: For leveling, require 100 XP per level at levels 1–5 and 200 XP per level at levels 6–10.
+Grant 1 talent point every level and 1 bonus attribute point every 3 levels; keep the attribute cap at 15 for balance.
+The playtest method should use 10 standard combats versus benchmark opponents with fixed stats, while logging average damage, survival rate, and average leftover resources.
 Balance targets should be: frontline survival above 70% with 12–18 DPR, skirmisher DPR at 18–26 with mobility uptime over 40%, and hybrid caster-blade DPR at 20–30 with control uptime near 30%.

-Take a single origin trait for a passive modifier: Noble grants +2 Charisma in social NPC scenes, Soldier gives +1 Strength and basic armor access, while Scholar adds +2 Lore and bonus arcane-task checks.
+Pick one origin trait that adds a passive benefit: Noble = +2 Charisma for NPC interactions, Soldier = +1 Strength and basic armor access, Scholar = +2 Lore with extra arcane checks.
 Write down the stat modifications from the origin trait before confirming the final spread.

 Starting gear budget: 100 gold.
-A practical starting spend is medium armor 40g, longsword 30g, two healing potions at 10g each, and a torch for 1g, with 9g left for unexpected costs or travel.
+Recommended starting loadout: medium armor for 40g, a longsword for 30g, two healing potions at 10g each, and a torch for 1g.
+Keep 9g in reserve for travel costs or surprise expenses.

 Look for multiplicative talent pairs: Stalwart + Shield Mastery reduces incoming damage, while Arcane Focus + Mana Conduit extends sustained spell uptime.
-Track the trade-offs carefully: heavy armor reduces Agility-based evasion, and high Charisma boosts barter rates but weakens stealth efficiency.
+Watch trade-offs closely; heavy armor penalizes Agility-based evasion, high Charisma improves barter rates while lowering stealth effectiveness.

 For levels 1–7, use this progression plan: push the primary stat to 14 during levels 1–3, raise a secondary stat to 12 during levels 4–6, and choose a signature talent at level 7.
-Spend early-tier talent points on passive survivability rather than situational active perks.
+Use early talent points on passive survivability instead of highly situational active perks.

-Use a three-part playtest protocol: solo skirmish, coordinated assault, and a timed objective run.
+Playtest protocol: use three scenario types—solo skirmish, coordinated assault, and timed objective.
 Track average damage per round, survival rate, and resource use per encounter; then adjust point allocation, gear, and origin choice using data from at least five runs in each scenario.

-Final check: ensure role clarity, confirm resource sustainability at level breakpoints, verify at least one reliable escape option exists for the build before committing to long-term progression.
+Last validation pass: verify role clarity, confirm sustainable resources at leveling breakpoints, and ensure there is at least one reliable escape option before finalizing long-term progression.

 A solid frontline knight array is Strength 16, Constitution 14, Dexterity 12, Intelligence 8, Wisdom 10, Charisma 14; shift points between STR and CHA for social leadership, or STR and CON for full tank focus.

-Step 2 – Core defense setup and gear: Target an effective defense score of 18–22 at level 1.
-Use the Indie Serials, See Indie Web Series, Best Independent Serials, Independent Serials Online, Indie Serials Collection, How To Discover Independent Series, Full Indie Series List, Independent Filmmakers Content, Serialized Independent Storytelling, Niche Series heavy armor available within your proficiencies, and pair it with a large shield for Guardian or Cavalier setups.
-Look first for a helm with +1 saves or resistance and a shield carrying a minimum +1 stability modifier, if the gear pool allows it.
+Step 2 – Core defense setup and gear: The level 1 defense target should be 18–22 effective defense.
+Use the best heavy armor available within your proficiencies, and pair it with a large shield for Guardian or Cavalier setups.
+If possible, prioritize a helm with +1 to saves or resistance and a shield offering at least +1 stability.

-Step 3 – Offensive setup: For shield-heavy builds, use a 1d8–1d10 one-handed blade with shield bash options; for duelist builds, take a two-handed weapon with reach or strong damage dice (1d10–1d12) plus a stance that improves crit range or penetration.
-Choose attack-boosting talents such as Power Attack and Precision Strike analogues during the earliest advancement opportunities.
+Step 3 – Offensive build setup: For shield defenders use a versatile one-handed blade (1d8–1d10) plus shield bash options; for duelists pick a two-handed weapon with reach or high damage dice (1d10–1d12) and a stance that grants crit range or penetration.
+Allocate attack-boosting talents such as Power Attack and Precision Strike equivalents at the first feat/advancement opportunities.

-Step 4 – Distribute skills: At level 1, set skill ranks to Athletics 4, Riding 3 if mounted, Diplomacy 2, and Perception 4; move two points into Stealth only for light-armor concepts.
-Maintain a 2:1 ratio of combat skill ranks to out-of-combat proficiencies early on.
+Step 4 – Skill distribution: Assign ranks to Athletics 4, Riding 3 (if mounted), Diplomacy 2, Perception 4 at level 1 profile; shift two points into Stealth only for light-armor concepts.
+Keep roughly a 2:1 ratio between combat skill ranks and non-combat proficiencies in the early game.

-Step 6 – Combo setup and consumables: Use shield wall plus area taunt to lock down chokepoints, and combine a reach spear with sentinel-style perks to deny movement.
-Per adventuring day, pack 6 healing potions, 3 antidotes, and 2 temporary armor boosters.
-Switch to a polearm whenever crowd control becomes the main goal.
+Step 6 – Synergy combos and consumables: Use shield wall plus area taunt to lock down chokepoints, and combine a reach spear with sentinel-style perks to deny movement.
+Stock 6 healing potions, 3 antidotes, and 2 temporary-armor buffs per adventuring day.
+Move to a polearm loadout when control is more important than burst.

 Sample build (level 7 Guardian): STR 18, CON 16, DEX 12, WIS 10, INT 8, CHA 14; feats: Shield Mastery, Power Attack, Combat Reflexes, Improved Guard, Mounted Tactics; gear: full plate, tower shield +1, longsword +2, amulet of fortitude.
-Play pattern: draw enemy focus, taunt every round, exploit opportunity attacks, and hold the front while allies supply damage.
+Combat pattern: keep aggro, fire taunt every round, punish movement with opportunity attacks, and lock lanes while allies finish targets.

 50-point pool distribution: Con 28, Str 14, Dex 4, Int 2, Wis 1, Cha 1

-Core talents in priority order: Shield Mastery → Taunt Pulse → Fortify Aura
+Primary talents by level priority: Shield Mastery → Taunt Pulse → Fortify Aura

 Gear archetype: Heavy plate + kite shield + reinforced helm (look for +30% phys mitigation, +12% threat generation, -8% movement)